Checkmk/checkmk_kube_agent/deploy/charts/checkmk/README.md

 Installs the checkmk Kubernetes agent.

-_Note: This chart is currently work-in-progress.
-Please use with care, read the documentation carefully, and file Pull Requests if needed._
+_Note: This chart is relatively young.
+Please use with care, read the documentation carefully, and file Pull Requests if required._

 ## Prerequisites